High Protein Low Carb Pumpkin Spice Granola

 - raw pumpkin seeds

 This protein granola is as simple as mixing the dry ingredients together before adding your wet ingredients.

 The recipe calls for honey, but you may be able to swap it for something like Walden Farms zero-calorie pancake syrup or even liquid egg whites.
-My chocolate peanut butter protein granola and copycat Butterfinger granola use liquid egg whites, as an example.
+My chocolate peanut butter and Butterfinger protein granola use liquid egg whites, as an example.

 Also, be sure to keep an eye towards the end of baking if you use a real sugar syrup or honey since it can go from perfect to burned rather quickly.